Łukasz Sówka

 Łukasz Sówka (born 7 November 1993) is a former speedway rider from Poland.

 Speedway career

+Sówka rode in the Team Speedway Polish Championship for Zielona Góra, Ostrów, Rzeszów, Gdańsk and Bydgoszcz.

-He rode in the top tier of British Speedway for the Wolverhampton Wolves during the 2012 Elite League speedway season.
+Sówka rode in the top tier of British Speedway for the Wolverhampton Wolves during the 2012 Elite League speedway season but was released mid-way through the season.

 He last raced in 2017 for Ostrovia Ostrów in Poland.